rwjs/txf/README.md

-txf
+NAME
 ===

+txf - TeXt Formatter

+SYNOPSIS
+===

+[STDIN] | txf [OPTIONS]...
+[INPUT-FILE]

+DESCRIPTION
+===

-txf is for formatting (rearranging and decorating) text from a file/standard input to fit console screens.
+txf is for formatting (rearranging and decorating) text from a file, or standard input, to fit console screens.
 Useful for arranging arbitrary text for display on a  console output - eg, generated messages on TTYs, MotDs, PXE, etc.

+The INPUT-FILE is the file to format if and only if STDIN is empty, and is taken as the last argument (no flags).
+In cases where both STDIN and an INPUT-FILE are specified, STDIN is preferred.

+Plese refer to the `$HELP` variable in the source, or run `txf -h` to get usage and a list of valid options.

+AUTHOR
+===

+Written by Robert W.J.
+Stewart.

+TODO
+===

+ * Allow vertical alignment types (top, middle, bottom).
+ * Include the margins in column count (currently manually corrected)